Semester Tuition and Fee Schedule

 - Complete the FVCC admission process for a degree or certificate program; and

-- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+- Complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 This application can take three to four weeks to process, so early application is encouraged.

 When To Apply

 Students must apply for financial aid each academic year.
-Applications are available after October 1 for the following fall and should be submitted as soon as income tax return information from the previous year becomes available.
+Applications are available after October 1 for the following fall and should be submitted as soon as possible using the prior prior year tax information.
 Applications are processed in the order received.
-Students are notified of their awards beginning in March.
+Students are notified of their fall awards beginning in December.

 Federal and State Aid